-- E.1 The instructional program and its structure is developed from the school's stated mission, purposes, and objectives that reflect the educational goals and all aspects of operational procedures of the school. - E.2 The school program is in compliance with the laws of the state in which the school is located. - E.3 In all aspects of student life (including early childhood, summer, residential, homestay, extended care, e-learning, etc.) consideration for the age-appropriate intellectual, social, physical, aesthetic, emotional, ethical, and spiritual development of students is systematically addressed. - E.4 The school provides evidence that it is engaged in ongoing review, evaluation, and development of its educational program, using data to assess, report, and monitor individual and collective student progress; and shows evidence of using the assembled data to make program adjustments and sustainable decisions. - E.5 The school demonstrates that its program, practices, and institutional culture are informed by relevant research regarding how students learn, and the knowledge and capacities they will need in the future.
+- E.1 The instructional program and its structure is developed from the school's stated mission, purposes, and objectives that reflect the educational goals and all aspects of operational procedures of the school. - E.2 The school program is in compliance with the laws of the state in which the school is located. - E.3 In all aspects of student life (including early childhood, summer, residential, homestay, extended care, e-learning, etc.) consideration for the age-appropriate intellectual, social, physical, aesthetic, emotional, ethical, and spiritual development of students is systematically addressed.

-- E.6 All administrators, faculty and staff are qualified for their positions and responsibilities by education and experience, and engage in ongoing professional development.
-Teachers of children up to and including age 3 hold no less than a Child Development Certificate (CDC or CDA) or an Associate's Degree (AAS) reflecting specialization in child development.
-Teachers of children age 4 and older have no less than a baccalaureate degree (BA/BS/BFA, etc.) in an appropriate field.
-Assistants and extended care staff are not required to hold college degrees but have other child-care related experiences. - E.7 The faculty is provided with adequate time, materials, resources, technology, and ongoing professional development to support the mission and programs of the school. - E.8 The school's remote, online, e-learning and/or blended learning offerings are integrated into the school's overall program, and provide high-quality, rigorous, and mission appropriate learning opportunities for students.
+- E.4 The school provides evidence that it is engaged in ongoing review, evaluation, and development of its educational program, using data to assess, report, and monitor individual and collective student progress; and shows evidence of using the assembled data to make program adjustments and sustainable decisions. - E.5 The school demonstrates that its program, practices, and institutional culture are informed by relevant research regarding how students learn, and the knowledge and capacities they will need in the future. - E.6 All administrators, faculty, and staff are qualified for their positions and responsibilities by education and experience, and engage in ongoing professional development.
+Teachers of programs which are licensed by the state must meet all licensing requirements.
+Teachers of children in classrooms serving 3 year-olds at the start of the year hold no less than a Child Development Certificate (CDC or CDA) or an Associate's Degree (AAS) reflecting specialization in child development.
+Teachers of children in classrooms serving 4 year-olds and higher have no less than a baccalaureate degree (BA/BS/BFA, etc.).
+Assistants and extended care staff are not required to hold college degrees but should have other child-care related experiences and/or appropriate training. - E.7 The faculty is provided with adequate time, materials, resources, technology, and ongoing professional development to support the mission and programs of the school. - E.8 The school's remote, online, e-learning and/or blended learning offerings are integrated into the school's overall program, and provide high-quality, rigorous, and mission appropriate learning opportunities for students.